igsha/anyfs/README.md

 * `bytes` to read.
 The `<count>` indicates how many bytes to read.
 * `entity` is declaration of entity object: file or directory.
-* `url` indicates that the next line contains url to download the content.
+* `url` indicates that the next line contains URL to download the content.
 The `<count>` indicates that there are additional `<count>` lines with URL header parts.
 * `link` contains the redirection path.
 * `notfound` means that the content is unavailable.